-- an incident is beyond the capabilities and resources of a single municipality and the Mayor or his designate of an affected Municipality requests that the York Region Emergency Plan be implemented; or - The emergency affects a large portion of the population of one or more area municipality within York Region; or - The emergency requires extraordinary actions or expenditure of monies by one or more York Region services for the protection of life and property; or - The Province requests the Region to activate its REOC.
+- An incident is beyond the capabilities and resources of a single municipality and the Mayor or his designate of an affected municipality requests that the York Region Emergency Management Plan be implemented; or - The emergency affects a large portion of the population of one or more area municipality within York Region; or - The emergency requires extraordinary actions or expenditure of monies by one or more York Region services for the protection of life and property; or - The Province requests the Region to activate its REOC

-The REOC is located in the York Region Annex located at 17250 Yonge Street in the Town of Newmarket1.

-Should the situation dictate that the Regional Administrative Centre cannot be used for the REOC, the alternate location is the EMS building at 80 Bales Drive East, Town of East Gwillimbury.
+The REOC is located in the York Region Annex located at 17150 Yonge Street in the Town of Newmarket.
+Should the situation dictate that the primary REOC cannot be used, the alternate location is at 45 Harry Walker Parkway in the Town of Newmarket.